-Getting off at Madrid Atocha station, you’ll also be able to easily reach the Royal Palace and the Museo Nacional del Prado.
+Getting off at Madrid Atocha station, you’ll be able to easily reach the Royal Palace, Parque del Buen Retiro, and the Museo Nacional del Prado.
 Need more inspiration?
 Check out our guide to the best things to do in Madrid, including the best restaurants, parks, museums and shops to go to.

 Renfe's Alvia services combine high-speed tracks with lower speed sections, reaching speeds of up to 155 mph (250 km/h) on international lines and 125 mph (200 km/h) on conventional lines.
 These trains connect the cities of Madrid, Barcelona and Alicante with the other main Spanish cities.
 Alvia offers two types of classes – Turista (Second Class) and Preferente (First Class).
 The latter has wider seats, carriages with fewer seats, offers complimentary food and drinks, free newspapers, and access to parking and Club meeting rooms.